 The Austin Institute for The Study of Family and Culture using data from 4,000 divorced adults identified the top reasons as to why people get a divorce in the United States to include infidelity by either party; spouse unresponsive to needs; incompatibility; Spouse immaturity; emotional abuse and financial problems.

 2. Unresponsive to needs

 Attraction during dating or courtship may include personality traits that are so different – Opposites attract right?
 In other instances, a couple will find more comfort in their similarities.
-But compatibility involves a little more that either situations.
-Persons with different personalities can be very compatible as a couple and likewise persons with similar personalities maybe incompatible.
-Compatibility is the ability to live together within each other similarities or differences.
-It is that harmonious balance arrived at by two persons in a relationship.
-Where that balance does not exist or erodes overtime, it fuels a reason for divorce
+But compatibility involves a little more than either situation.

 6. Financial problems

 You have the choice to become a part of the statistics or take the statistics to foster and grow a sustainable marriage so that you don’t get a divorce , leaving you in an emotional rut.